 I found an article that was written in 2014 by a woman named A. Wise.
-She talked about there being 6 stages of fibromyalgia.
-I read through them and was a bit stunned when I reached the 6th and final stage.
-Let me do my best, to sum up, Ms. Wise’s 6 stages.
+She talked about there being six stages of fibromyalgia.
+I read through them and was a bit stunned when I reached the sixth and final stage she described.
+Let me do my best, to sum up, Ms. Wise’s six stages;

 - You notice something is wrong.
 You hurt and are tired.
 You may begin to research to find out what is wrong with you.

 - You are in a lot of pain and are taking some sort of medication for it.
 You are exhausted every day.

 - You are in constant pain and always fatigued.
 You go to work, come home and sleep.

 - Unrelenting pain and fatigue.
 You call into work more than you are physically there.
 You spend most of your days in bed.
 At this time people beginning to doubt your illness because you could do things in stages 1 – 3 that you can no longer do.